-Who is Alexei Navalny, the Kremlin critic in a coma after suspected poisoning?
+Who is Alexei Navalny, the Kremlin critic discharged from German hospital month after poisoning

 Have other opposition figures been targeted?

-Throughout Putin’s long-rule of Russia, political opponents have been jailed.
+Throughout Putin’s long rule of Russia, political opponents have been jailed.
 For example, Mikhail Khodorkovsky, a Russian oligarch who was initially supportive of Putin, spent 10 years in prison after running afoul of the Kremlin.

 Some have been killed.
-Boris Nemtsov, a liberal politician once seen as a potential successor to Putin’s predecessor Boris Yeltsin, was gunned down just steps away from the Kremlin in 2015.
+Boris Nemtsov, a liberal politician once seen as a potential successor to Putin’s predecessor, Boris Yeltsin, was gunned down just steps away from the Kremlin in 2015.
 The murder was shocking even by Russian standards.
 Putin suggested it was a contract killing designed to embarrass the Kremlin.

-There have been several high profile cases of poisonings or alleged poisonings.
-In 2006, Alexander Litvinenko a former officer of the Russian Federal Security Service (FSB), died about being poisoned in London.
+There have been several high-profile cases of poisonings or alleged poisonings.
+In 2006, Alexander Litvinenko, a former officer of the Russian Federal Security Service (FSB), died after being poisoned in London.

 Litvinenko had written a book that alleged a deadly false-flag conspiracy to help Putin get elected in 1999.
 British authorities later said that he had been poisoned after drinking a cup of tea laced with polonium-210 and that Putin himself may have ordered the assassination.